- Identification and Creation

 Old Master Drawings including Property from the Collection of the British Rail Pension Fund, auct. cat., Sotheby's, New York (January 8, 1991), under cat. no. 10

 Eunice Williams, "Gens, Honorez Fragonard!"
-Works from the Collections of Harvard University and Harvard Friends, brochure, Harvard University Art Museums (Cambridge, MA, 1993), checklist no. 2
+Works from the Collections of Harvard University and Harvard Friends, brochure, Harvard University Art Museums (Cambridge, 1993), checklist no. 2

 De Watteau à Ingres.
 Dessins français du XVIIIe siècle du Rijksmuseum, Amsterdam, exh. cat.
 (Paris, 2003), pp. 202, 307